AhmedAyachi/LinkerLine/ReadMe.md

 ![Illustration](https://github.com/AhmedAyachi/RepoIllustrations/blob/main/LeaderLine/Illustration.gif)

 ## How to use it ?
-Just install the current git repo using npm or any package manager of your choice :
+Just install the package using npm or any package manager of your choice :

-    npm install --save github:AhmedAyachi/LeaderLine
+    npm install --save linkerline

 And then use it in your code as follows :

-	import LeaderLine from "leaderline";
+	import LinkerLine from "linkerline";

-    const line=new LeaderLine({
+    const line=new LinkerLine({
 	    //...OriginalClassProps,
 	    parent:HTMLElement,// this is the new parent option start:HTMLElement,